If you want to read ahead, you can check out my Patreón @

 If you have any ideas regarding the magic you want to see in this fiction or want to offer some ideas regarding the progression.
 Move onto the DISCORD Server and blast those ideas.

-The link is in the synopsis!
+The link is in the BIO!